somtochiama/buycoins-graphql-sdk/README.md

 #### Sell

-To buy cryptocurrency with the API:
+To sell cryptocurrency with the API:

 ```js
 buycoins.orders.sell({